vectordotdev/vector/docs/manual/setup/getting-started.md

   encoding.codec = "json"
 ```

+The first component uses the [`generator` source][docs.sources.generator].
+The `generator` source creates sample
+log data that can allow you to simulate different types of events in various formats.

+> But, but you said "real" observability data?
+We choose generated data because it's hard for us to know what
+> platform you're trying Vector on.
+That means it's also hard to document a single way for everyone to get
+> data into Vector.

+The second component is a transform called [`remap`][docs.transforms.remap].
+The `remap` transform is at the heart
+of what makes Vector so powerful for processing observability data.
+The transform exposes
+a simple language called [Vector Remap Language][docs.vrl] that allows you to parse, manipulate, and
+decorate your event data as it passes through Vector.
+Using `remap`, you can turn static events into informational
+data that can help you ask and answer questions about your environment's state.

 You can see we've added the `sources.generated_syslog` component.
 The `format` option tells the generator what
-type of logs to emit, here `syslog`, and the `count` option tells the generator who many lines to emit, here `100`.
+type of logs to emit, here `syslog`, and the `count` option tells the generator how many lines to emit, here 100.

 In our second component, `transforms.remap_syslog`, we've specified an `inputs` option of `generate_syslog`, which
 means it will receive events from our `generate_syslog` source.
 We've also specified the type of transform: `remap`.